OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira-align.md

 |----------------|---------------------------------------------------------------|----------------------------------------|
 | Text           | Match entity having source ID in `description` field          | `description eq '@source_system_id@'`  |

-See [Jira Align Query Documentation](https://help.jiraalign.com/hc/en-us/articles/360048085774-10X-API-2-0-GET-Usage-and-Filters) for more details.
+For more details on how to configure criteria in Jira Align, refer: [Jira Align Query Documentation](https://help.jiraalign.com/hc/en-us/articles/360048085774-10X-API-2-0-GET-Usage-and-Filters) for more details.
+The queries used in filter section in plain text can be used as criteria query.

 # Known Behaviour